EpicBrainUser/python-booklet/python_booklet.typ

 }
 ```

-Here we reused a bunch of things between our classes, like the cost and the space, just changing what was unique to the class.
+Here we reused a bunch of things between our #glspl("cls"), like the cost and the space, just changing what was unique to the class.

 #pagebreak()

 == Dataclasses
-In a lot of other languages, there's a way to group data together neatly in something called a 'struct' but here in python that doesn't exist, but we do have classes, and a special kind of class called a dataclass, can be very powerful and probably the best way to pass data around in python.
+In a lot of other languages, there's a way to group data together neatly in something called a 'struct' but here in python that doesn't exist, but we do have #glspl("cls"), and a special kind of class called a dataclass, can be very powerful and probably the best way to pass data around in python.
 Here's an example:\
 ```python
 from dataclasses import dataclass